space

 I entered therapy partly to deal with a chronic illness, rheumatoid arthritis.
 My therapist believes that this illness is caused by repressed emotion.
 I think he believes that our work together can significantly improve my illness.
 This is difficult idea for me to swallow because:

 1) I feel awkward discussing the fact that my illness is progressing rather than improving—am I not working hard enough? not measuring up?
-Plus I feel that he’s being a bit unscientific and a bit arrogant (as I told him).
+Plus I believe that he’s being a bit unscientific and a bit arrogant (as I told him).

 2) This is not how I want to think of myself—so repressed that I brought myself a great deal of pain and aggravation.
 I’m not even saying his idea is not possible.
 Just that it doesn’t work for me as the story of my life.
 I think I have a disease.
 I think there are many reasons why.
 Bad stuff happens to everyone.
 Now I need to deal with it.